-RISK MITIGATION STRATEGIES Financial Instruments The directors are responsible for the Group's systems of internal financial control.
-Although no systems of internal Details of risks associated with the Group's Financial financial control can provide absolute assurance against Instruments are given in Note 19 to the financial statements material misstatement or loss, the Group's systems are on page 43. designed to provide reasonable assurance that problems are identified on a timely basis and dealt with appropriately.
+The directors are responsible for the Group's systems of internal financial control.
+Although no systems of internal financial control can provide absolute assurance against material misstatement or loss, the Group's systems are designed to provide reasonable assurance that problems are identified on a timely basis and dealt with appropriately.

 In carrying out their responsibilities, the directors have put in place a framework of controls to ensure as far as possible that ongoing financial performance is monitored in a timely manner, that corrective action is taken and that risk is identified as early as practically possible, and they have reviewed the effectiveness of internal financial control.

-The Board, subject to delegated authority, reviews capital investment, property sales and purchases,
+The Board, subject to delegated authority, reviews capital investment, property sales and purchases, additional borrowing facilities, guarantees and insurance arrangements.